This article details the main species of freshwater and saltwater fish found throughout the diverse regions of Scotland, and around our coast line.

 Salmon migrate from the feeding grounds at sea, to the rivers around Scotland.
 They are difficult to catch, because they do not feed to gain weight, when in fresh water.
 Seasons vary from river to river, however salmon fishing is available from January 15th to the end of November.

-Grayling – (Thymallus thymallus)
+Fish species – Grayling – (Thymallus thymallus)

 An average Scottish grayling is 20-30cm.
 40cm fish are quite common and anything over 50cm treated as a real specimen.
-Grayling are nomadic and move around, especially if they have been caught and released, however they can often shoal.
+Grayling are nomadic and move around, especially if they have been caught and released.
+However they can often shoal.

 Alba Game Fishing is a trade member of the Grayling Society,and offer guided trips on rivers.

-Sea Trout (Salmo trutta morpha trutta)
+Types of fish Sea Trout (Salmo trutta morpha trutta)

 It’s also becoming more popular in Scotland to fish for sea trout in salt water, around our coast.

-Pollack (Pollachius) – A saltwater predator
+Pollack (Pollachius) – A saltwater predator fish species

 Pollack often power upwards and attack any bait fish or sand eels, that come into vision.
 Once the fish grabs its food it dives rapidly itself, back to the safety of cover.
 This makes the initial fight when hooking a pollack quite remarkable.